rjoleary/cs452-kernel/README.md

   - estimated location of the train
 - Sensor attribution
 - Models all trains locations/velocities
-- Performs sensor attribution
 - Train state extrapolation

 Reservation System (part of the model layer)
 - Stores reservations: a list of track nodes reserved by each train
   - All trains have reservations regardless of whether they are being routed.
     This is required to support free-running mode.
-  - For each track node, it stores the absolute time the trains will be expected to enter and leave it.
   - The reservation starts from the node immediately behind the train to the stopping distance from the next sensor.
   - Whenever the reservation is calculated, the previous reservation is thrown